aquamorta/kkengraver/README.md

     mm to a given number.
 The KKMoon engraver has a resolution of 500 steps/inch (19.685.. steps/mm)

-Prior sending any commands to the KKMoon engraver you have to power it up and connect it to the computer.
+Before sending any commands to the KKMoon engraver you have to power it up and connect it to the computer.
 Depending on your OS you may have to install a driver for the serial device.

 Under Linux you can check whether the device is recognized by looking at the output of `dmesg`.